BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/package_and_download/others.md

 What is the classic mode of snap, and why do some snaps not install without it (e.g. MS Visual Studio)? https://askubuntu.com/questions/917049/what-is-the-classic-mode-of-snap-and-why-do-some-snaps-not-install-without-it

+Permission denied error when running apps installed as snap packages - Ubuntu 17.04 https://askubuntu.com/questions/930437/permission-denied-error-when-running-apps-installed-as-snap-packages-ubuntu-17
+- > Same happens in Ubuntu 18.04.
+If the user home directory is not under the `/home` (or `/`) mount, it not possible to work with snap.
+My HOMEDIR was on another local SSD disk, but since it was not mounted under `/home`, every package installed by snap was failing.

 :u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272::u5272:

 # vcpkg